-My signature below indicates that I have read and understand this handout.
+I have read and understand this handout.
 I have had the opportunity to ask questions about the procedure and my questions, if any, have been answered to my satisfaction.

-My signature below also indicates that if I have a biopsy taken during my procedure, I should hear from the office in about 14 day if not I will call in 14 days (\\\\\\\) to get my results.
+If I have a biopsy taken during my procedure, I should hear from the office in about 14 day if not I will call in 14 days to get my results.

-I have received a North Florida Endoscopy Center packet, which includes: ◆ Patient rights and responsibilities, ◆ Disclosure of physician ownership in the Endoscopy Center, ◆ Information and facility policies concerning advanced directives, ◆ Information concerning the patient informed consent.
+I have received a North Florida Endoscopy Center packet, which includes: ♦ Patient rights and responsibilities, ♦ Disclosure of physician ownership in the Endoscopy Center, ♦ Information and facility policies concerning advanced directives, ♦ Information concerning the patient informed consent.